anti-software/anticorp-wiki/content/_index.md

 # Anticorpware Wiki

-### What the fuck is this?
+### What is this website?

-We run a private Discord/ XMPP/ Matrix server wherein most of our members post #resources related to a lot of cool stuff.
-That shit was getting out of control, in order to give #resources some structure and for the sake of longevity, it was mutually decided to spin up a Wiki for the same.
+We run a private Discord/ XMPP/ Matrix server wherein most of our members post `#resources` related to a lot of cool stuff.
+That channel was getting out of control, in order to give `#resources` some structure and for the sake of longevity, it was mutually decided to spin up a Wiki for the same.

 ### Can I contribute?